rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 ## Useful examples

-I think the major part with applicatives is that if a function is wrapped inside a Functor, we cant just use that "wrapped inside a functor" function with map.
+I think the major use of applicatives is that if a function is wrapped inside a Functor, we cant just use that "wrapped inside a functor" function with map.
 That's where Applicatives come into play.
 You will often see them used in combination with map.
 This is because Applicatives have a function (of one argument) embedded inside some data type (where that data type obeys the requirements to be an Applicative)